 For a Degree of Master of Science (120 credits) students must successfully complete courses comprising 120 credits, including a degree project worth 30 credits.
-75 credits must be second-cycle credits, including the degree project.
+90 credits must be second-cycle credits, and 60 credits of those must be in the main field of study, including the degree project.